 If the photos you are looking for are available on BALaT, but you need a higher resolution, order them (for a fee) via this request form.

 You can visit the reading room of the Royal Institute for Cultural Heritage to gain access to the entire collection.
 Would you like to have specific negatives of the Royal Institute for Cultural Heritage digitised (for a fee) in the context of a research project?
 Please fill in the request form.
 Once we have received your payment, we will take the negatives out of our depot for cleaning, digitising and processing.
 This process takes about two weeks.
 You will then receive a link to download the images.

 Our team of art historians know the collection inside out.
 They will be happy to help you further.

 We are a partner in several major European digitisation projects:

 Do you have any questions or need more information?
-Get in touch!
+Please contact us!

 The team of the Information Centre welcomes you in the reading room from Tuesday to Friday between 9:30 am and 12:30 pm and between 1:30 pm and 5:30 pm.